Tazaf/heig-mdt-gio1/README.md

 - What is your experience?
 - What are your expectations?

+**Contents - advanced web development: **
+**Why web development?**
+- Utilization of web tools is increasing
+- Increasing processing power on the client (more memory, faster cpu's) -> server side programming decreasing
+- Mobile development (using [Apache Cordova][cordova])
+- Increasing possibilities for visualization and processing: WebGL, WebGPU

+**Goals**
+- Learn to structure code: Design patterns, model-view-controller (MVC)
+- Versioning tools: GIT
+- Utilization of a web framework with geodata (!= symply using a web cartography framework)

 **Program:**
 | Week # | #Lessons | Date       | Subject                                                      |
 |----------|----------|------------|--------------------------------------------------------------|